University Killam Professor

 jamie.peck@ubc.ca

-Managing Editor of EPA: Economy and Space, Jamie Peck’s recent books include Variegated Economies (2023, Oxford), Market/place: exploring spaces of exchange (Agenda, 2022, coedited with Christian Berndt, and Norma M Rantisi), Doreen Massey: Critical Dialogues (2018, Agenda, coedited with Marion Werner, Rebecca Lave and Brett Christophers), Offshore: Exploring the Worlds of Global Outsourcing (2017, Oxford); Fast Policy: Experimental Statecraft at the Thresholds of Neoliberalism (2015, Minnesota, with Nik Theodore); and Constructions of Neoliberal Reason (2010, Oxford).
+Jamie Peck has research and teaching interests in urban and regional restructuring, geographical political economy, labour studies, the politics of policy formation, and economic geography.
+His books include Variegated Economies (2023, Oxford), Market/place: exploring spaces of exchange (Agenda, 2022, coedited with Christian Berndt, and Norma M Rantisi), Doreen Massey: Critical Dialogues (2018, Agenda, coedited with Marion Werner, Rebecca Lave and Brett Christophers), Offshore: Exploring the Worlds of Global Outsourcing (2017, Oxford); Fast Policy: Experimental Statecraft at the Thresholds of Neoliberalism (2015, Minnesota, with Nik Theodore); and Constructions of Neoliberal Reason (2010, Oxford).

 Awards and distinctions